AREESHA3022/Mental-Health-in-Tech-2016-2020-Analysis-Research/Workplace Mental Health Trends (2017–2020) Observations.md

 #### Employer Importance Ratings for Mental and Physical Health Over the Years
 <img src="Employer Importance Ratings for Mental & Physical Health Over the Years.png" alt="Employer Importance Ratings for Mental and Physical Health Over the Years" width="600"/>
+- **Physical Health Importance**: Consistently rated higher than mental health across all years, reflecting a societal tendency to prioritize physical health over mental health.
+This is likely due to physical health being more tangible and measurable, while mental health is often stigmatized and dismissed as less important.
+- **Mental Health Importance**:
+  - Slight but steady increase from 2017 to 2020, suggesting a gradual shift in employer awareness and recognition of mental health’s importance.
+  - The increase may be driven by increased advocacy, awareness campaigns, and a reduction in stigma.
+- **Fluctuations in Physical Health Importance**:
+  - Physical health importance rating showed fluctuations, with a peak in 2017 and a slight decrease in 2018 before stabilizing.
+  - This could indicate that while physical health remains a priority, its perceived importance may vary due to external factors or evolving workplace priorities.
+- **Increase in 2020**: Both physical and mental health importance ratings showed a slight increase in 2020, likely influenced by the COVID-19 pandemic, which highlighted the interconnectedness of physical and mental health, prompting employers to address both.

 #### Trends in Ease of Requesting Medical Leave for Mental Health Issues Over the Years
 <img src="Average easiness in Requesting Medical Leave for MH Issues Over the Years.png" alt="Average Easiness in Requesting Medical Leave for MH Issues Over the Years" width="600"/>